JetBrains/Qodana/topics/qodana-yaml.md

 ## Run custom commands

-Using the `bootstrap` option of `qodana.yaml`, %product% can perform actions before running inspections.
+Using the `bootstrap` option of `qodana.yaml`, %instance% can perform actions before running inspections.

 To install a specific package in the Qodana container using the `apt` tool, add this line to `qodana.yaml`: